Asda updates its refill offer and promises lower prices

 • A new, lowest-priced reusable bag went on sale for 10p after customers complained that carrying back multiple containers is too cumbersome.

 Asda’s three largest refill zones in York, Middleton, and Milton Keynes will introduce new product lines to help customers reduce energy at home and save money, promote reusable containers for lunchtimes, reduce food waste, and shop more sustainably with products like coffee and chocolate that have Rainforest Alliance accreditation.
-Customers are looking at a number of ways they can reduce their environmental impact beyond refill.
+Customers are looking at a number of ways they can reduce their environmental impact beyond refilling.

 Reuse and refill will be crucial in helping us break our dependence on single-use plastic and transition to a circular economy for plastics, according to Catherine David, Director of Collaboration and Change at WRAP.
 We have learned a lot from the research we conducted in collaboration with Asda and Unilever, and these insights are helping us to better understand what is required to encourage customers to reuse and refill products and to keep them coming back.
 Asda is demonstrating how to make this a simple and affordable process, which is something we are aware we need to do.
 They deserve praise for setting an example in terms of reuse and refill, and we anticipate seeing supermarkets and brands take additional steps to implement this crucial system change.